UK police officer pleads guilty to Sarah Everard's murder | Law-Order

 - United Kingdom

-A British police officer on Friday admitted murdering Sarah Everard whose killing sparked anger and soul-searching across the country about what police, government, and society can do to stop male violence against women.
-Wayne Couzens, 48, a London officer who guarded diplomatic premises, had previously admitted rape and kidnap.
+A British police officer on Friday admitted murdering Sarah Everard, whose killing sparked anger, protests, and soul-searching across the country about what the authorities and society could do to stop male violence against women.
+Wayne Couzens, 48, a serving London officer who guarded diplomatic premises, had previously admitted rape and kidnap.

-Everard, 33, was abducted as she walked home from a friend's house in south London on March 3 and her body was later found in woodland around 50 miles away in southeast England.
+He abducted Everard, 33, into a hire car as she walked home from a friend's house in south London on March 3 and her body was later found in woodland around 50 miles (80 km) away in southeast England.
 A post-mortem last month concluded she had died as a result of compression of the neck.

-Little said it might not be possible to determine exactly what had happened, and the judge Adrian Fulford said Couzens had previously only given an entirely false account of events.
+Appearing videolink from prison for a hearing at London's Old Bailey Court, Couzens, bearded and wearing a blue sweatshirt, sat with his head bowed and said "guilty ma'am" when asked how he pleaded to the charge of murder.

 "This has been a mammoth investigation which has produced some very significant results in terms of being able to understand what happened," Fulford said.
+London Metropolitan Police Commissioner Cressida Dick, Britain's most senior officer, told reporters outside court she had personally apologized to Everard's family.

+"All of us in the Met are sickened, angered, and devastated by this man's crimes.
+They are dreadful," she said.
+Everard's murder provoked outpourings of anger from women who have recounted their own experiences and fears of walking the streets on their own at night, prompting Prime Minister Boris Johnson to promise action including money for better street lighting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)